dionach/PhEmail/README.md

 PhEmail
 ======

 PhEmail is a python open source phishing email tool that automates the process of sending phishing emails as part of a social engineering test.
 The main purpose of PhEmail is to send a bunch of phishing emails and prove who clicked on them without attempting to exploit the web browser or email client but collecting as much information as possible.
-Additionally, this tool can also be used to clone corporate login portals in order to steal login credentials.
+PhEmail comes with an engine to garther email addresses through LinkedIN, useful during the information gathering phase.
+Also, this tool supports Gmail authentication which is a valid option in case the target domain has blacklisted the source email or IP address.
+Finally, this tool can also be used to clone corporate login portals in order to steal login credentials.

 Further info:

 http://www.dionach.com/blog/phemailpy-another-social-engineering-tool
 http://www.dionach.com/blog/social-engineering-and-phishing-email-attacks